What is Freedom Aquatics?

 - Runs April-July

-- All competitions are held in a 50-meter pool (like you see at the Olympics)
+- All competitions are held in a 50-meter pool (like you see at the Olympics) or on some occasions in a 25 meter pool

 - Swimmers build on their training to peak at the end of the season at Bronze, Silver, Junior Olympics, Age Group Championships, Senior Mets and Sectionals.